Cell disruption: Bead method

-In most laboratories, beadbeating is done in batch sizes of one to twenty-four sealed, plastic vials or centrifuge tubes.
+In most laboratories, bead beating is done in batch sizes of one to twenty-four sealed, plastic vials or centrifuge tubes.
 The sample and tiny beads are agitated at about 2000 oscillations per minute in specially designed reciprocating shakers driven by high power electric motors.
 Cell disruption is complete in 1–3 minutes of shaking.
-Significantly faster rates of cell disruption are achieved with a beadbeater variation called SoniBeast.
-Differing from conventional machines, it agitates the beads using a vortex motion at 20,000 oscl/min.
-Larger beadbeater machines that hold deep-well microtiter plates also shorten process times, as do Bead Dispensers designed to quickly load beads into multiple vials or microplates.
+Significantly faster rates of cell disruption are achieved with a bead beater variation called SoniBeast.
+Differing from conventional machines, it agitates the beads using a vortex motion at 20,000 oscillations per minute.
+Larger bead beater machines that hold deep-well microtiter plates also shorten process times, as do Bead Dispensers designed to quickly load beads into multiple vials or microplates.
 Pre-loaded vials and microplates are also available.

-All high energy beadbeating machines warm the sample about 10 degrees/minute.
+All high energy bead beating machines warm the sample about 10 degrees per minute.
 This is due to frictional collisions of the beads during homogenization.
-Cooling of the sample during or after beadbeating may be necessary to prevent damage to heat-sensitive proteins such as enzymes.
-Sample warming can be controlled by beadbeating for short time intervals with cooling on ice between each interval, by processing vials in pre-chilled aluminum vial holders or by circulating gaseous coolant through the machine during beadbeating.
+Cooling of the sample during or after bead beating may be necessary to prevent damage to heat-sensitive proteins such as enzymes.
+Sample warming can be controlled by bead beating for short time intervals with cooling on ice between each interval, by processing vials in pre-chilled aluminum vial holders or by circulating gaseous coolant through the machine during bead beating.

-A different beadbeater configuration, suitable for larger sample volumes, uses a rotating fluorocarbon rotor inside a 15, 50 or 200 ml chamber to agitate the beads.
+A different bead beater configuration, suitable for larger sample volumes, uses a rotating fluorocarbon rotor inside a 15, 50 or 200 ml chamber to agitate the beads.
 In this configuration, the chamber can be surrounded by a static cooling jacket.
 Using this same rotor/chamber configuration, large commercial machines are available to process many liters of cell suspension.
-Currently, these machines are limited to processing monocellular organisms such as yeast, algae and bacteria.
+Currently, these machines are limited to processing unicellular organisms such as yeast, algae and bacteria.